theshteves/stevenkneiser.com/blog/links.md

 > _(Specific to the U.S.)_

 The art of investing is the art of decision-making.
 Every decision you make is a vote for the person you'll become. **This is the lazy-yet-informed approach to maximize your returns _relative to your risk & effort_**.
-Recall the tired saying "20% of effort that will yield you 80% of the results"
+Recall that tired 80/20 saying about "the 20% of efforts that will yield you 80% of the results"?

 In my experience,
 <br />you'll take this 1 of 2 ways